james-ingold/james-ingold.github.io/_posts/2021-03-01-restoring-mysql-database-frm-ibd.md

 #### Step 1.1: Use MySQL's command line utilities

 The Python MySQL connector is required.
-Download it from here: http://dev.mysql.com/downloads/connector/python/ Download MySQL Utilities source code by selecting "Source Code" from "Select Platform" in http://dev.mysql.com/downloads/utilities/
+Download it from [here](http://dev.mysql.com/downloads/connector/python/).
+[Download MySQL Utilities](http://dev.mysql.com/downloads/utilities/) source code by selecting "Source Code" from "Select Platform".
 I downloaded the Windows distribution and unzipped it (running on a mac) From a terminal: